OnyxQueen94/John-the-Ripper-Final-Project/README.md

 # Step 3.
 Select an Attack Method #

 ## What's the Purpose? ##
-To Determine which encryption algorithm was used.
-Let's choose the most appropriate password recovery technique based on the available information and investigation objectives.
+To Determine which encryption algorithm was used, let's choose the best password recovery technique based on the available information and investigation objectives.

 The three most common attack methods include:

-1. Dictionary Attack (which we mentioned earlier)
+1. Dictionary Attack (which we mentioned earlier!)
 2. Single Crack Mode
 3. Incremental (Brute Force) Mode

+# Practical Demonstration

+## Incident Response Scenario

+🪼 Jello Financial recently detected unauthorized logins to several employee accounts.

+During the investigation, the Incident Response team recovered password hashes from the compromised Linux server.

+Management requested a password audit to determine:

+- Were employee passwords weak?
+- Could attackers recover them?
+- Which accounts require immediate password resets?

+The following demonstration walks through the investigation using John the Ripper.